Sorry, you need to enable JavaScript to visit this website.

 ii.
 Malta College of Arts, Science and Technology (MCAST) initiatives on Initial VET

 In May 2019, MCAST launched the Strategic Plan 2019-2021 as a means of incentivising a more inclusive, equitable and excellence in vocational provision in Malta.
-The strategy for the College sees vocational education as a driving force behind the quality labor force in Malta by preparing learners to be flexible, specialists in vocational industry areas as required, but also in possession of transversal skills, behavioral skills and appropriate attitudes.
+In November 2021, MCAST launched a more ambitious 6 year Strategic Plan until 2027.
+Both strategies for the College sees vocational education as a driving force behind the quality labour force in Malta by preparing learners to be flexible, specialists in vocational industry areas as required, but also in possession of transversal skills, behavioural skills and appropriate attitudes.

-Through the ongoing ESF Project : Adding Value: Nurturing Learning Journeys at the MCAST Foundation College - MCAST aims to provide flexible teaching approaches, innovative technologies and mentoring to engage vulnerable students and allow them the chance to learn in an enjoyable manner.
-The project will identify barriers to training encountered by socially excluded individuals, allowing the creation of long-term structures that can provide immediate support to vulnerable students at the Foundation College.
-The project will empower the most vulnerable to increase their skills and competences, thereby allowing them to become economically independent.
-This will be done by providing tailor made education, training & support to vulnerable groups.
+Through the ESF 02.058 Project : Adding Value: Nurturing Learning Journeys in IVET - MCAST provides flexible teaching approaches, innovative technologies and mentoring to engage vulnerable students and allow them to learn enjoyably.
+The project identified barriers to training encountered by students, allowing the creation of long-term structures that can provide immediate support to vulnerable students at IVET.
+The project allowed students to increase their skills and competences, thereby allowing them to become economically independent.
+This was done through training & support to vulnerable groups.
+A team of student mentors were engaged to support students on a psycho-social level, helping students to navigate through their learning journey and overcome challenges which are not conducive to learning, the aim being that of students successfully completing study programmes and gaining qualifications either to progress to the next level of studies or to be more employable.

-MCAST is also working on gamifying parts of the curriculum as well as building elements of Augmented Reality (AR) and Virtual Reality (VR) within particular components of study programmes up to MQF Level 3.
+MCAST also worked on gamifying parts of the curriculum and building elements of Augmented Reality (AR) and Virtual Reality (VR) within particular components of study programmes up to MQF Level 3.
 The aim is to attract and retain young learners in the Education and Training process, and modernise vocational education even at MQF Levels 1-3, so that learning becomes more engaging.
 Students will become familiar with the process of learning and working through new technologies, thus starting to build the foundations for future labour market needs.

-In order to provide a holistic experience to international VET learners, including migrants, during the last year there were an increase in a number of activities through the MCAST outreach and integration offices.
-MCAST is also providing lectures in Maltese, English and cultural orientation through the I-Belong Programme.
-Additionally, on a yearly basis, MCAST organises a Diversity Day with the involvement of international students.
+To provide a holistic experience to international VET learners, including migrants, a number of activities through the MCAST outreach and integration offices increased during the last year.
+MCAST is also providing online sessions and lectures in Maltese, English, and cultural orientation through the I-Belong Programme.
+Additionally, MCAST organises a Diversity Day with the involvement of international students on a yearly basis.

-In 2019/20, MCAST also launched its Corporate Social Responsibility (CSR) programme.
-The aim of the programme is to provide MCAST learners with the opportunity to enhance their studies with life-enriching experiences that add value to their holistic knowledge base.
-The programme will bring MCAST together with non-governmental stakeholders to form key partnerships in an effort to develop and cultivate skills, attitudes and values that enhance society and the environment.
-Areas of cooperation include entrepreneurship, creative and performing arts, sport, and voluntary work in the cultural sector.
-MCAST Corporate Social Responsibility will also provide a framework for all college learners to have the knowledge and skills acquired through the programme, recognised and accredited within their formal programme of studies.
-MCAST is committed to empowering its young and adult learners to become active and employable citizens that contribute to Malta’s dynamic democratic society and economy.
-From academic year 2020/21, students will be asked to carry out 20 hours of community work with the different NGOs as part of their course.
-Furthermore, MCAST will be signing a number of protocols with local councils and also with sport federations.
+In the 2019/20 academic year, MCAST launched its Corporate Social Responsibility (CSR) programme with the objective of offering MCAST learners the chance to enrich their studies with life-enhancing experiences that contribute to their comprehensive knowledge base.
+This programme facilitates collaborations between MCAST and non-governmental stakeholders, establishing key partnerships to develop skills, attitudes, and values that benefit society and the environment.
+Areas of collaboration span entrepreneurship, creative and performing arts, sports, and voluntary work within the cultural sector.
+The MCAST Corporate Social Responsibility initiative also provides a structure for all college learners to have the knowledge and skills gained through the programme recognised and accredited within their formal study programmes.
+MCAST is dedicated to empowering its young and adult learners to become active, employable citizens contributing to Malta’s vibrant democratic society and economy.
+Since its inception, students have undertaken 20 hours of community service with various NGOs as part of their coursework, continually expanding the range of NGOs and organisations (by signing protocols) to offer more students diverse opportunities.

 iii.
 Apprenticeships

-With regard to apprenticeships, students who enrol at the Malta College of Arts, Science and Technology (MCAST) can choose from courses that offer an apprenticeship according to their preferences and academic achievements and qualifications.
-Professional guidance is offered to students on an individual level and an annual prospectus with all courses, and their respective entry requirements, syllabi and MQF level is issued.
+Regarding apprenticeships, students who enrol at the Malta College of Arts, Science and Technology (MCAST) can choose from courses that offer apprenticeships according to their preferences, academic achievements, and qualifications.
+Professional guidance is offered to students on an individual level, and an annual prospectus with all courses and their respective entry requirements, syllabi, and MQF level is issued.

 Apprenticeships providers interested in offering apprenticeship opportunities are dealt with on a one-to-one by the Apprenticeships Department at MCAST.